-- Over the last ten years, the funded percentage on the actuarial value of assets has fluctuated from a high of 67.7% as of January 1, 2008 to a low of 48.4% as of January 1, 2014 and has since increased to 53.4% as of January 1, 2018. - > Maturity Measures
+Over the last ten years, the funded percentage on the actuarial value of assets has ranged from a low of 48.4% as of January 1, 2014 to a high of 53.8% as of January 1, 2020.

+Maturity Measures

 As pension plans mature, the cash need to fulfill benefit obligations will increase over time.
-Therefore, cash flow projections and analysis should be performed to assure that the Plan's asset allocation is aligned to meet emerging pension liabilities.
+Therefore, cash flow projections and analysis should be performed to assure that the Retirement System's asset allocation is aligned to meet emerging pension liabilities.